astrojs/rawimage.js/README.md

     setupControls
 Allow panning and zooming on the visualization context.

-    loadImage(identifier, arr, width, height, statistics = true) Imports an image to the visualization.  `identifier` is a user chosen name for the image. `arr` is a typed array representing the image with `width` and `height`.
-The `statistics` flag is mostly used when rendering grayscale images.
-If `statistics` is set to true, the minimum and maximum pixel values will be computed.
-More stats to be implemented later.
-If rendering color, the Lupton algorithm does not need these values, so it's encouraged to set this to `false`.
+    loadImage(identifier, arr, width, height)
+Imports an image to the visualization.  `identifier` is a user chosen name for the image. `arr` is a typed array representing the image of `width` and `height`.

     setImage(identifier)
 After loading images with `loadImage`, a specific image may be selected using this function.